burkfers/qmk_userspace_features/maccel/readme.md

 #endif
 ```

-Continue with "Installation (common)", below.
+Continue with "Installation step 2 (common)", below.

-### Installation (userspace)
+### Installation step 1b (userspace)

-Choose this route if you maintain a userspace.
+Choose this route if you maintain a userspace; if you don't, then skip to the next step (2).

 Place the `maccel` directory within `features/` in your userspace.
 For example, if your username was burkfers, you'd place it to be `users/burkfers/features/maccel/`.